felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 > - Rewrite it into your journal
 > - Reread your journal, highlight important bits

-The idea behind this system is simple: Do the least to get the most.
+The idea behind this system is simple: Work smart.
-Books contain answers to our questions.
+Books do contain answers to our questions.
 That is why we choose to read them after all!
-We just have to dig through the book to highlight them and capture them.
+However, they contain a lot of fluff to explain why certain knowledge nuggets have meaning.
+What if we simply recorded the nuggets, and ignored the rest?
 Forget the fluff, literally!

-Grinding through a book takes a lot of time, so do everything you can to avoid doing it more than once.
-Capture information in a concise way that will empower you.
+Grinding through a book takes a lot of time, so we do everything we can to avoid doing it more than once.
+We want to capture information in a concise way that will empower us.
+A book might be a best-seller or a classic, you probably already have other books on your bucket list that also call for your attention.
+No time to go down memory lane.
+Give a book the time it needs, then be done with it.
+For real.

-Doing this sent me down an excellent path.
-My own learning system naturally evolved from beginning with this basic system.
+Following this basic method already sent me down an excellent path.
+My own learning system naturally evolved from there.

 # My current learning system